jokoprastiyo/illustratr/illustratr/readme.txt

 Once you create a project, you can use the portfolio shortcode to display it anywhere on your site.
 Adding the [portfolio] shortcode to any post or page will insert your project.
 [Learn more about working with the portfolio shortcode](http://en.support.wordpress.com/portfolios/portfolio-shortcode/).

-= How to add the social links in the sidebar? =
+= How to add the social links in the footer? =

 Illustratr allows you display links to your social media profiles, like Twitter and Facebook, as icons using a custom menu.